crewknowledge/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/25063903/154351045-49491dc9-4659-4559-baa0-ce98b8ffe4bb.png" width="100%">

 ### :artificial_satellite: &nbsp;Introduction
 We build the flex business managing webapps and provide big data solutions to help your business make better data driven decisions for the future.
+The open-source technologies at the center of all our work help you unlock operational efficiency, develop new capabilities, remove vendor lock-in, reskill your teams, and reduce TCO.

-### Our Solutions
+### :kite: &nbsp;Solutions
 Solutions we provide to

 - Data Analytics
 - Data Cleanup
 - Data Migration

-### Our Product
+### :sailboat: &nbsp;Product

 - Paperplane